AbondDev/todo-list/ReadMe.md

 # Todo-list
 ## This is a simple todo-list application.
-It will be implemented with full CRUD and will use react as the frontend framework.
+I found in a tutorial online
+It implements full crud and uses mongodb, express, react, and node js.

+It was fun to work on.
+It was interesting to see how the application sends requests between the front and back ends of an application - using cors.
+Going forward, I would prefer not to expose every server endpoint and would use whitelisting instead, but, it was still fun to see how it worked.